prutz98/Drowsiness-Detection/README.md

 Anaconda Platform is used, from which spyder v3.6 was used.
 Visual Studio (C++ distribution version also needs to be installed to set up the environment)

+The data File can be downloaded by [Clicking hHere] (https://drive.google.com/file/d/1BcQTuIKpRG5IfV6QnDEsMHAYzsEt3bBk/view)

 # Dependencies
 **Libraries** such as:
 -cv2